Hit-Monkey (TV series): Reception

+Critical response

-The review aggregator website Rotten Tomatoes reports an 84% approval rating with an average rating of 7.0/10 based on 19 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reports an 84% approval rating with an average rating of 7.0/10 based on 19 critic reviews.
 The website's critical consensus reads: "If Marvel's Hit-Monkey is never as thrillingly original as its title might suggest, vibrant animation and a solid voice cast keep things consistently watchable."

+For the second season, Rotten Tomatoes reports an 83% approval rating with an average rating of 7.0/10 based on 6 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 6 critics, indicating "mixed or average reviews".

 Kristen Reid of Paste stated that the animation of Hit-Monkey is remarkable with its inspiration of Japanese animation, and claimed that the level of violence and lack of morality is refreshing compared to the Marvel Cinematic Universe, while finding the sense of humor of the series entertaining despite its lack of originality.
 Brenton Stewart of Comic Book Resources found Hit-Monkey unique and refreshing through its animation compared to other high-quality Marvel productions, stating that the company should continue to provide more adult animated projects that take risks.
 Stephen Robinson of The A.V.
-Club gave the series a A− rating, stating that Hit-Monkey manages to be one of the best recent Marvel TV shows created, while the animation and the development of the villains, and complimenting the performance and chemistry of the cast.
-Siddhant Adlakha of IGN rated the series 7 out of 10 and found the animation of the series impressive, complimented how the plot and the visual elements manage to balance between humor and gore, despite saying that the characters feel more American than Japanese through their dialogues and mannerism.
+Club gave the series a A− rating, saying that Hit-Monkey manages to be one of the best recent Marvel TV shows created, while praising the animation and the development of the villains, and complimenting the performance and chemistry of the cast.
+Siddhant Adlakha of IGN rated the series 7 out of 10 and found the animation of the series impressive, and complimented how the plot and the visual elements manage to balance between humor and gore, despite saying that the characters feel more American than Japanese through their dialogues and mannerism.
 John Townsend of Starburst rated the series 3 out of 5 stars, saying that Marvel Television successfully provides a show with an inventive and clever humor, making less-known Marvel characters likable.

+Accolades

+Hit-Monkey was nominated for Outstanding Color Grading – Animated Episode or Non-Theatrical Feature at the 2024 Hollywood Professional Association Awards.